 Harold Fuchs read the financial section of the New Haven Herald from his easy chair of his house on Constitutional Boulevard in the East Rock section of New Haven.
-He sipped his Earl Grey Tea with his pinky held pridefully in the air.
-He grinned under his neatly trimming gray mustache when he saw how well his stocks were doing.
-His grin faded a bit when his life partner and husband, Lee, came flittering into their home with their prospect for adoption, thirteen year old Esmerelda Perez de la Hoya.
+He sipped his Earl Grey Tea with his pinky in the air.
+He grinned under his trimmed gray mustache when he saw how well his stocks were doing.
+His grin faded a bit when his life partner and husband, Lee, came flittering into their home with their prospect for adoption, thirteen-year-old Esmerelda Perez de la Hoya.

 “I’m Puerto Rican,” Esmeralda corrected.

 “And not a very smart Puerto Rican if you didn’t understand my reference,” Harold quipped, giggling to himself.
 “Chimichanga isn’t an ethnicity.”
 He looked over his paper to see Lee standing in front of him like a dog about to wet itself.
 Bedding Lee had been exciting when Harold was in his late forties and Lee was in his early thirties; but now that Harold was nearly eighty and Lee was merely in his mid-seventies, it didn’t seem all that big of a rush.

 “Are you going to tell me what got you so wound up?”
 Harold asked, putting his folded paper down on the cocktail table.
 “I might die of excitement if you don’t.”
 Harold rolled his eyes and threw his hands in the air in mock excitement.

 “I got a postcard from the New Haven Gardening Society,” Lee said in an excited lisp.
 He had just dyed his gray hair black, but his roots showed through already.
 “They want my begonias entered in this years Potted Plant Showcase!”

 “That’s wonderful!”
 Harold said, getting up.
 “You hear that, Esmerelda.
 Lee’s green thumb is getting him some notoriety.
 What have you accomplished today, hmm?”